-Gmail is updating the mobile Promotions tab to allow marketers to send more information via annotations in a ‘card’, rather than just the subject line or pre-header information.
+Gmail has updated the mobile Promotions tab to allow marketers to send more information via annotations in a “card” rather than just the subject line or pre-header information.
 Braze has built a tool to help you build the card from our product.

 Building the card in Braze is easy!

-First, create your email campaign, as you normally would.
-Then, as you’re editing the content of your email, click the Gmail Promo tab.
+First, create your email campaign as you normally would.
+Then, as you’re editing the content of your email, under Content Library, click the Gmail Promotion Setup tab.
 Here, you’ll be able to fill out fields that will generate the script for your Gmail Promo Tab card.

-After you’ve finished filling out the fields, you’ll see a completed script in the bottom of your editor.
+After you’ve finished filling out the fields, you’ll see a completed script at the bottom of your editor.
 Copy and paste it into the

-You can customize many variables for your card, which will map to the locations shown in the card layout below.
+You can customize many variables for your card, which will map to the following locations shown in the card layout.

-We recommend that you upload your logo and product image to the Braze Media Library, then copy and pasting the URLs from there into the appropriate fields.
+We recommend that you upload your logo and product image to the Braze Media Library, then copy and paste the URLs into the appropriate fields.
 Only static image formats like

 .jpeg are accepted.
 Some image formats, like

-Gmail does not suggest using sentences or phrases, such as ‘You Can Buy 1 Get 1 Free or Discounts on All Shorts and Shirts’, as it may clip, no longer draws the eye, and competes with the subject line.
-Again, this space should only be used for your messaging to engage your customers with your email, therefore avoid any language around “Open this email now” or “Click here for deals”.
+Gmail does not suggest using sentences or phrases, such as “You Can Buy 1 Get 1 Free or Discounts on All Shorts and Shirts”, as it may clip, no longer draw the eye, and compete with the subject line.
+Again, this space should only be used for your messaging to engage your customers with your email, so avoid any language around “Open this email now” or “Click here for deals”.
 Do not repeat your subject line.